CPE-OOU/DIABETES-MELLITUS-PREDICTION-WITH-MACHINE-LEARNING/README.md

 3. Explore the code and resources in the repository.

 ## Contributions
 Contributions to the project are welcome.
-If you'd like to contribute, please follow the guidelines in [CONTRIBUTING.md](abimbanj@gmail.com).
+If you'd like to contribute [gmail](abimbanj@gmail.com).

 ## License